Jason Hansen

 Research

-Dr. Hansen is now working on a new project related to history and memory in the Balkans, specifically the Croatian town of Škabrnja.
+Dr. Hansen is now working on a documentary about the History of Soccer at Furman, as well as an article on history and memory related to the Croatian town of Škabrnja.

 Publications

-- “The Forgotten Front: Serbia, Memory and World War I” in Rob McCormick, Araceli Hernandez-Laroche and Catherine Canino, Distant Fronts: An International Rediscovery of World War One (UK Routledge Press, forthcoming).
+- “The Forgotten Front: Serbia, Memory and World War I” in Rob McCormick, Araceli Hernandez-Laroche and Catherine Canino, Distant Fronts: An International Rediscovery of World War One (UK Routledge Press, 2021).

 - Mapping the Germans: Statistical Science, Cartography and the Visualization of the German Nation, 1848-1914 (New York: Oxford University Press, 2015).